hglee/GenesysZu3EGFpgaExample/BasicPetaLinux/README.md

 When logging in for the first time, there is no password and you must set a password.

+If you use the root file system as `initrd`, changed password will not be saved.

 After setting a password, you can log in using SSH.

 ## Booting with tftp